mahayasa/gan-hybrid-sampling-customer-churn/README.md

 ## CTGAN-ENN visualization in Bank Dataset
 <img src="https://github.com/mahayasa/gan-hybrid-sampling-customer-churn/blob/main/experiment%20image/bank%3Dctganenn.png" alt="Sample Image" width="70%">

-We can see on the picture above, CTGAN-ENN cleary separated the customer churn class blue (not churn) and red (churn) and made machine learning algorithm easily to learn.
+We can see on the picture above, CTGAN-ENN clearly separated the customer churn class blue (not churn) and red (churn) and made machine learning algorithm easily to learn.

 ## Publication